DongChen06/Papers/README.md

 ## Multi Agent
 ### Collaboration
+- **DIAL: Foerster, Jakob, et al. "Learning to communicate with deep multi-agent reinforcement learning."
+Advances in neural information processing systems.
+2016.**
+> DQN, parameter sharing: the message is generated together with action-value estimation by each DQN agent, then it is encoded and summed with other input signals at the receiver side.
+Dial pushes gradients from one agent to another through the communication channel.

 - **ConsensusNet: Zhang, Kaiqing, et al. "Fully decentralized multi-agent reinforcement learning with networked agents." arXiv preprint arXiv:1802.08757 (2018).**
 > Actor-Critic: the actor step is performed individually by each agent without the need to infer the policies of others.
 For the critic step, each agent shares its estimate of the value function with its neighbors on the network, so that a consensual estimate is achieved, which is further used in the subsequent actor step.